U.S. ZAI Claim Form Frequently Asked Questions

 Be sure to also include the Chain of Custody form with your sample.

-Please note that if your vermiculite sample results are non-consistent with the Zonolite Attic Insulation product, the Trust is willing to test up to two more samples at no cost to you.
+Please note that if your vermiculite sample results are non-consistent with the Zonolite Attic Insulation product, the Trust is willing to test an additional sample at no cost to you.

-Thus, you should collect two more samples before the removal.
-Please submit them in 3 separate, small containers or zip lock bags.
+Thus, you should collect a total of two samples before the removal.
+Please submit them in 2 separate, small containers or sandwich-sized bags.
 (See Sampling Instructions)

 - Can I have my sample analyzed by the Trust before filing a claim?